Living in Primrose Hill

 Is Primrose Hill a good place to live?

-How safe is Primrose Hill?
+What is the population of Primrose Hill?

-What schools are in Primrose Hill?
+What are the schools in Primrose Hill like?

 Where does this data come from?